 - Pre-grilled asparagus

 Crank Up The Heat

-Whether you’re using a gas or charcoal grill, the same principal remains: You want to establish two-zone grill where one side is set to medium heat and the other side, per Hyland, “as raging hot as it can get.”
+Whether you’re using a gas or charcoal grill, the same principle remains: You want to establish a two-zone grill where one side is set to medium heat and the other side, per Hyland, “as raging hot as it can get.”
 This is important because you’re going to want to use both sides during the process.
-And it’s extremely important that that hot side be as hot as possible, so crank that gas burner all the way up.
 Using charcoal?
 Find the hottest burning wood coal you can find.
 Pre-heat them both for a minimum of 10-15 minutes (For a charcoal grill, that 10-15 minutes should begin after the coals have started to ash).